 Routines that foster connection are a core part of classroom life, and finding ways for students to experience these at home will go a long way toward easing students’ transition to home-based learning.
 “If you do morning meeting, reflect on the elements you have in your meeting and what could be completed virtually at home,” writes Thomas.
 “If technology allows, record and share daily video announcements and read-alouds.”

-Margaret Shafer, a third grade teacher, has kids respond to daily prompts during her morning meetings.
+Margaret Shafer, a third-grade teacher, has kids respond to daily prompts during her morning meetings.
 Kids can see each other’s responses and react if they want to.
-“My relationships with my students are part of my instruction and their relationships with each other are critical to their enjoyment of school,” she says, underscoring that maintaining relationships is not an afterthought.
+“My relationships with my students are part of my instruction, and their relationships with each other are critical to their enjoyment of school,” she says, underscoring the fact that maintaining relationships is not an afterthought.
 “So when I planned (very quickly!) to start distance learning, the first thing I wanted to start daily was a way to comfort the kids and let them know that I still care about them and their friends are still out there.”

 3. Reimagine Temperature Checks

 Routine, everyday check-ins—roses and thorns or selecting an emoji to match your mood, for example—shouldn’t fall by the wayside.
 Keep it quick and simple: “I posted on Schoology to give me a thumbs up, thumbs sideways (meh), or thumbs down to describe their day….
 I encourage them to take selfies of their thumbs,” says high school teacher Javier Rivera via Twitter.